icweaver/SolarPosition.jl/docs/src/refraction.md

 refraction for solar elevation angles near sunrise/sunset, where refraction is most significant.
 The plot on the right shows the refraction angles for the entire range of solar elevation angles.
-Note that for the right plot, the y-axis is a log scale, which emphasises the difference between the models.
+Note that for the right plot, the y-axis is a log scale, which emphasizes the difference between the models.

 ## [Hughes](@id hughes-refraction)